-Policy 3.2: Identify opportunities to facilitate economic development and enhance livability in areas where parking is limited.
+Policy 3.2: Identify opportunities to facilitate economic development in areas where parking is limited.

 Implementation Measure 3.2.1: Add code provisions to allow pervious pavement and other comparable alternatives to paved surfaces for areas suitable for temporary parking.